 All that is really known about an electromagnetic pulse that could be caused by an astronomical gamma-ray burst is that the upper atmosphere doesn't care whether a gamma-ray pulse comes from a nuclear weapon or an astronomical phenomenon.
 Nearly all observed interstellar gamma-ray bursts have too slow of a rise time to produce much of an electromagnetic pulse.
 (An astronomical gamma-ray burst is often hypothesized to have caused the Ordovician-Silurian mass extinction; but that was nearly 450 million years ago, so I don't worry much about astronomical gamma-ray bursts.)

 Myth: A nuclear weapon detonated in an airplane at maximum cruising altitude would cause an EMP.
 Fact: It would cause an EMP, but it wouldn't be very strong compared with nuclear weapons detonated at other altitudes unless it were a special military spy plane flying at an extremely high altitude.
 At normal jet aircraft cruising altitudes, a nuclear weapon would do much less damage, from any effects, than a weapon detonated either near the ground or in space.
 (The EMP would be minimal because electron currents would radiate pretty much equally in all directions, each direction tending to cancel another out.
 At much higher altitudes, in the near-space region, the currents would radiate mostly downward due to the relative lack of air in the upward direction.
 Only gamma radiation would travel upward, but it would not collide with electron-containing atoms, and so would just disperse.)

 There are lots more EMP myths.
-(They seem to be endless.)
+(They seem to be endless; and most writings about EMP on the internet, even from some widely-quoted news stories, are nonsense.)
 I will have more later.